annotation/stam/README.md

 Many of the items carry two identifiers.
 The first is an actual *public identifier* intended to be persistent and usable for data exchange, this is an arbitrary string and is *OPTIONAL*.

-The second is a *private identifier*, an internal numeric identifier (starting with an underscore) which serves for particular implementations but should not be used outside of the context of a particular implementation.
+The second is a *private identifier*, an internal numeric identifier which serves for particular implementations but should not be used outside of the context of a particular implementation.
+We refer to this one as `_id`, starting with an underscore to indicate it's internal.
 It is part of the *extended model* rather than the *core model*.

 Both identifiers, by definition, *MUST* be unique, though the private identifiers need only be unique within a certain implementation context.